dex046/pyshell/README.md

-A shell interpreter writen with Python
+A shell interpreter written in Python